ONLYOFFICE/onlyoffice.github.io/README.md

 ## Known issues

 * When using the plugin on a document abstract with graphic objects, those objects (images, shapes, Text Arts, tables, charts) are lost.
-If the shape or other object, contained any text, it will be inserted into the document.
+If the shape or other object contain any text, it will be inserted into the document.
 Chart legends, titles, etc will be lost.
 * Graphic formulas are converted to strings.
 * Drop caps, content controls, hyperlinks, underlays, footnotes, bookmarks, caption, tables of contents are removed.
 * If at least part of the text is split into columns, then the columns will be applied to the entire document.